bitJericho/Space-Adventure/README.md

-This file has been moved to https://gitlab.com/trs-eric/Space-Adventure
+This project has been moved to https://gitlab.com/trs-eric/Space-Adventure